-- Click Start, and click Shut down.
-Ensure that the Power indicator is off. - Remove the AC adaptor, all cables, and peripherals connected to the computer. - Close the display panel. - 4.
-Turn the computer upside down and remove the battery pack. - Loosen the screws securing the memory module cover in place.
+- 1. Click Start -> (1) (Power) and then click Shut down while holding down the SHIFT key.
+Ensure that the Power indicator is off. - Remove the AC adaptor, all cables, and peripherals connected to the computer. - 3.
+Close the display panel. - 4.
+Turn the computer upside down and remove the battery pack. - Loosen the screw securing the memory module cover in place.
 Note that the screw is attached to the cover in order to prevent it from being lost.